Conducting successful online English lessons and engaging young students can be challenging.

 5. Effectively Use Your Voice and Gestures

 Remember the importance of your body language.
-Be pleasant and smile throughout the class.
+Smiling and maintaining a pleasant demeanor throughout class will make your students feel comfortable and welcome in your class.

 6. Always Have a Backup

-Whether there’s a family emergency, a power outage, an internet issue, or an online textbook not loading, always have a backup plan.
+Whether there’s a family emergency, a power outage, an internet issue, or an online textbook not loading, it’s smart to always have a backup plan.

 Document everything.
 If there is a glitch on a website that you need for your lesson, take a screenshot of it.
 If a student is late for class or a no-show, be sure to record that in case that information is needed later.